hackclub/ai-safety-dance/intro.md

 Then, click that icon to get a popover, which will explain how to embed these Nutshells into your own blog/site!

 [Click here to learn more about Nutshell. 💖](https://ncase.me/nutshell/)

-#### :x Part 3 details

-NOTE: This expanded section won't make much sense *yet*, since it builds on the lessons in Part 1 & 2.
-But I'm putting this here now, for:

-a) The layperson audience, to reassure y'all that, yes, there *are* many promising proposed solutions.

-b) The expert audience, to reassure y'all that, yes, I probably have your niche lil' thing in here.

-Anyway, the TOP 10 TYPES-OF-SOLUTIONS to AI Safety: (with the fancy jargon in parentheses)

-1. A Level-0 human aligns a Level-1 bot, which aligns a Level-2 bot, which aligns [...] a Level-N bot.
-(Scalable reward/oversight, Iterated Distillation & Amplification)
-2. Bots of *roughly-equal* levels checking each other.
-(Constitutional AI, AI safety via debate)
-3. Instead of *directly* telling a bot what you want, have the bot *indirectly* learn what you want.
-(Reinforcement Learning with Human Feedback, Cooperative Inverse Reinforcement Learning, Approval-directed Agents)
-4. Instead of *directly* trying to install "humane values" into a bot, have it *indirectly* figure out what a more knowledgeable, kinder version of us would agree on.
-(Indirect Normativity, Coherent Extrapolated Volition)
-5. Solving robustness.
-(Simplicity, Sparsity, Regularization, Ensembles, Adversarial training)
-6. Reading the AI's mind.
-(Interpretability, Circuits, Eliciting Latent Knowledge)
-7. Maybe all our ideas just suck and we need to go back to square one.
-(Agent foundations, Causal AI, Shard theory, Bio-plausible learning, Embodied cognition)
-8. "Just Don't Build The Torture Nexus".
-Or: how can we get the benefits of AI *without* building powerful, general, agent-like AIs?
-(Comprehensive AI services, Narrow/Tool/Microscope AI, Quantilizers)
-9. The Human Alignment Problem: how do we coordinate *humans* to make sure AI goes well?
-(AI Governance, Evals-based governance, Differential technological development, Data/Privacy rights, Windfall Clauses)
-10. If you can't beat 'em, join 'em!
-(Cyborgism, Centaurs, Intelligence Amplification)

 #### :x Spaced Repetition